Patronymic: Serbian

 In Serbia, Croatia and Bosnia, the patronymic names do not change form between masculine and feminine.
 Example: Marija Dragoljuba Pavlović (Dragoljub is the father's name; Dragoljuba is the form that says she is his daughter or literally 'of Dragoljub').
+However, in the past, unmarried Serbian women's surnames ended in -eva, while married Serbian women's surnames ended in -ka.